 Make the crust:

-In a medium bowl, combine the graham cracker crumbs, cinnamon, and butter until the mixture is moistened.
-Press into the bottom and halfway up the sides of a 9-inch nonstick springform pan.
-Bake for 10 minutes.
-Place on a wire rack to cool.
+- In a medium bowl, combine the graham cracker crumbs, sugar, and butter until the mixture is moistened.
+Press firmly into the bottom and halfway up the sides of the prepared pan.
+Place gently on oven rack and bake for 10 minutes.
+Place gently on a wire rack to cool.
 Maintain oven temperature.

 Make the filling:

-In a large bowl, use an electric mixer to beat the cream cheese on medium speed until completely smooth and free of lumps, scraping down the sides and bottom of the bowl as needed.
+- In a large bowl, use an electric mixer to beat the cream cheese on medium speed until completely smooth and free of lumps, scraping down the sides and bottom of the bowl as needed.
 Add the sugar and beat until combined.
 Add in the sour cream, lemon zest, and juice and beat until combined, continuing to scrape down the bowl.
 Add the eggs, one at a time, and beat until just combined.
 Be careful not to overmix.

-Turn off the oven heat and crack the oven door open just by 1-inch.
+- Turn off the oven heat and open the oven door open just by 1-inch.
 I use a wooden spoon to keep it open.
 Let the cheesecake cool inside the oven for 30 minutes to 1 hour.
 This will prevent cracks from forming.

-Remove the cheesecake from the oven and from the water bath, unwrap the foil, and transfer it to a cooling rack.
-Run a thin-bladed knife around the edge of the cake to make sure it's not sticking to the sides (which can cause cracks as it cools).
-Let the cheesecake cool completely on the rack.
+- Remove the cheesecake from the oven and from the water bath, unwrap the foil, and transfer it to a cooling rack.
+Run a thin-bladed flexible knife around the edge of the cheesecake, to make sure it's not sticking to the sides (which can cause cracks as it cools).
+Let the cheesecake cool completely to room temperature on the rack.

-- Once completely cooled, refrigerate in the springform pan until completely chilled, at least 4 hours or up to 3 days.
+- Once completely cooled, refrigerate in the springform pan until completely chilled, at least 5 hours or up to 3 days.
 Store the cheesecake uncovered to avoid creating condensation, which will create a mushy texture.

 Make the topping:

-In a small saucepan over medium heat, combine the filling ingredients.
-Heat, stirring and breaking up the raspberries often, until the raspberries release their juices and begin to form a sauce, about 5 minutes.
-Remove from heat and press through a fine mesh strainer into a small bowl to remove the seeds.
+- In a small saucepan over medium heat, combine the topping ingredients.
+Heat, stirring and breaking up the raspberries often, until the raspberries release their juices and begin to form a syrupy sauce, about 5 to 10 minutes.
+Remove from heat.
+Using a spatula, press the sauce through a fine mesh strainer into a small bowl to remove the seeds.
 Let cool completely.
 Cover with plastic wrap and refrigerate for 1 hour before using.
 The sauce will be on the thin side.

-Release the cheesecake from the pan onto a cake stand or serving plate and top with any desired toppings.
+- Release the cheesecake from the pan onto a cake stand or serving plate and top with any desired toppings.
 Slice using a big sharp knife, running under running hot water and wiping it off in between cuts, for clean slices.
 Serve.